harness/uicore/README.md

 ## Publish

-Publishing is done using Github Actions and stored in [Harness GitHub Package Registry](https://github.com/orgs/wings-software/packages).
+Publishing is done using Harness CI and stored in [Harness GitHub Package Registry](https://github.com/orgs/harness/packages).

-As soon as the PR is merged into master, a new release will be built and published into [Harness GitHub Package Registry](https://github.com/orgs/wings-software/packages).
+As soon as the PR is merged into master, a new release will be built and published into [Harness GitHub Package Registry](https://github.com/orgs/harness/packages).

 ## Updating Image Snapshots